What's it all about?

 Throughout this powerful and provocative collection, these characters explore the basic need for human connection while seeking to understand themselves better.
 It is the 'where do I belong' and the 'how do I fit in' that these sad, bright and amazingly strong women seek to answer.

 Read independently, these vivid and raw stories stand on their own.
-When read as a collection, they are anchored together by the novella, "The Joy of Funerals," which follows the life of Nina, a single thirty-something woman who attends the funerals of the deceased characters in the previous stories.
+When read as a collection, they are anchored together by the novella, "The Joy of Funerals," which follows the life of Nina, a lonely, single thirty-something woman who attends the funerals of the deceased characters in the previous stories.
 Thinking her ‘funeraling’ habit is under control, Nina slips seamlessly in and out of these proceedings, and these people's lives, until, of course, she's found out.